-Christmas in Austria is a special experience.
-Much like its neighbouring Germany, Austria is world-famous for having rich festive traditions.
+Visiting Austria at Christmas is a special experience.
+Much like its neighbour Germany, Austria is world-famous for having rich festive traditions.

 From glühwein and gingerbread to handmade ornaments and intricately decorated trees, it’s hard to beat an authentic Austrian Christmas market.

 Here you’ll find some of our favourite cities in Austria for you to visit this Christmas.

 - Innsbruck: Christmas in the Alps

 - Graz: Fire and ice

 The historic Vienna, capital of Austria and rich with artistic heritage, is the perfect place to browse the traditional market stalls at Christmas.

 The ‘Krippenmarkts’ (December markets) have been held here since 1296, so they know a thing or two about Advent.

 Viennese Dream Christmas Market (City Hall, Vienna)

 In the foreground of Vienna’s famous City Hall, the Viennese Dream Christmas Market is a highlight for its Christmas calibre and the uniqueness of its setting.